Generative Spoken Dialogue Language Modeling: Results

-We filter the prompts to contain genuine alternations between the two interlocutors and balanced gender.
-We retained 50, 10 seconds prompts and generated 10 continuations for each prompt.
+For this evaluation, we filter the prompts to contain genuine alternations between the two interlocutors and balanced gender.
+We retained 50 10-second long prompts and generated 10 20-second long continuations for each prompt.
 Human evaluation results are reported in Table \ref{tab:eval_mos}.
-The turn-taking and meaningfulness MOS scores correlate well with results in previous sections.
-The DLM-5 model has the best performance, while the DLM-1 performs significantly worse on both scores.
-Interestingly, whereas there is a large gap between our best model and ground truth on meaningfulness (1.56 points on the 5 points scale) this gap is much reduced on turn-taking (.37 points).
+The naturalness and meaningfulness MOS scores correlate well with results in previous sections.
+The DLM-5 model has the best performance among dialogue models, while the DLM-1 performs significantly worse on both scores.
+Interestingly, whereas there is a large gap between our best model and ground truth on meaningfulness (1.73 points on the 5 points scale) this gap is much reduced on turn-taking (.53 points).
+The cascaded model shows a lack of naturalness, while having better scores on meaningfulness than all dialogue models.
+However, it is still far below the ground truth despite having a very good semantic scores.
 Overall, our models can generate dialogues mimicking natural turn-taking, while fail maintaining cross-sentence meaningfulness.
 We believe the lack of semantic coherence in generated dialogues results from the fine-grained acoustic units used for modeling and the small training corpus size.